Trifurcula josefklimeschi

 Trifurcula josefklimeschi is a moth of the family Nepticulidae.
 It is found south of the line running from France to the Czech Republic and Ukraine.

 The wingspan is 4.9-6.5 mm for males and 4.9-6.1 mm for females.
 Adults emerge from late May to mid-September.
 There might be two generations per year.

 The larvae feed on Dorycnium hirsutum and Dorycnium pentaphyllum.
 They mine the leaves of their host plant.
-The mine consists of a narrow corridor, running towards the petiole.
-From there, the larva descends as a stem miner.
-The whole course of the mine often stains reddish or brown and the frass is hardly visible externally, while the larvae are visible as a yellow swelling in the stem.
-The mine is frequently in the more terminal shoots, and can relatively easily be found because of the staining.
 Larvae have been found in January, February, and early April.